evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 # I got an error?
 Why did I?
 How to fix it?
 ```

 This felt like a real pain to me.
-Did it feel to to you?
+Did you feel it too?
 The real Scala or Java
 applications may have hundreds of dependencies.
 Downloading them manually,
 copying in the right place and running could be a huge pain without the appropriate
 tools.